 - Providing a space in which people can meet for discussion and action with regards to ethics

-PODCASTSThe Ethics Centre at the University of Sudbury is proud to launch a new series of podcasts, in English and French, which will explore contemporary issues of ethics with specialists in the field.
+PODCASTSThe Ethics Centre at the University of Sudbury recently created a series of podcasts, in English and French, exploring contemporary issues of ethics with specialists in the field.

-Whether it is for a class assignment or for your own enjoyment, click here for our podcasts.
+Whether it is for a class assignment or for your own enjoyment, click here to check out these podcasts.

 ResourcesThe Ethics Centre seeks to bring together a collection of resources to assist the community in responding to the ethical issues they encounter.
-If you are looking for information related to ethics, please do not hesitate to contact the Centre.
-We will either be able to direct you to existing resources, or help you in your research.
+Click the buttons below to discover resources related to ethics.

 In the Library